Seuil-d'Argonne

 Seuil-d'Argonne is a commune in the Meuse department in Grand Est in north-eastern France.
 It was established in 1973 by the merger of the former communes Triaucourt-en-Argonne, Pretz and Senard.
 Pretz became an independent commune again in 1990.

 Geography

 The main village of Seuil-d'Argonne is Triaucourt-en-Argonne.
 It is the seat of the municipality.
 To the west is Senard, the second centre of the municipality in the Aisne valley.
 Aubercy is a hamlet situated in the north-west of the commune.
 The commune is also crossed by the Marque.

+Climate

+On average, Seuil-d'Argonne experiences 57.9 days per year with a minimum temperature below 0 C, 1.5 days per year with a minimum temperature below -10 C, 6.3 days per year with a maximum temperature below 0 C, and 13.7 days per year with a maximum temperature above 30 C. The record high temperature was 40.1 C on July 25, 2019, while the record low temperature was -17.8 C on December 20, 2009.